7 Keys To Diabetes Foot Care In The Winter

 Even though paying attention to the temperatures affecting your feet is essential, comfort throughout the day and exercise are just as important.

-"In any climate, patients with diabetes should wear well-fitted shoes with supportive soles and a wide toe box to reduce cramping.
-During the colder seasons, extra thought should be given to sock texture and how the weather will affect walking conditions," Dr. Ambroziak said.
+"In any weather, people with diabetes should wear well-fitted shoes with supportive soles and a wide toe box to reduce cramping,” Dr. Grundy said.
+“During the colder seasons, extra thought should be given to sock texture and how the weather will affect walking conditions.”

 While choosing the right footwear to move around comfortably is crucial, using your mobility for general exercise is also essential.
-Staying active can help blood circulation throughout your legs and feet.
+Staying active can help improve blood circulation throughout your legs and feet.
 Still, avoid walking exercise when you notice sores on your feet.
 If you’re seeing more sores on your feet, talk to your doctor about treatments and how much exercise is necessary.

-5. Get Regular Foot Exams
+6. Get Regular Foot Exams

 People with diabetes should also get regular foot exams by a health care provider.